Sandy Peace, PsyD

 Dr. Peace is a trained sex educator, provides trainings for mental health professionals on working with polyamorous clients, facilitates polyamory support/discussion groups, and presented her doctoral dissertation research – "Toward a Model of Polyamorous Identity Development" – at the first International Academic Polyamory Conference at U.C.
 Berkeley in 2012.
 Dr. Peace is a community organizer in the bisexual and polyamorous communities in Los Angeles and San Luis Obispo.

 Dr. Peace grew up in rural Minnesota, and is a first generation college student.
 While at Carleton College, she traveled to France for a study abroad language program.
-She fell in love with Spanish language and Latin American culture, food, and music during her travels in Mexico and Central America.
+She fell in love with Spanish language and Latin American culture, food, music, and dancing through her travels in Mexico and Central and South America.
 Dr. Peace values cultural diversity, is committed to helping people live authentic lives, and is aware of how dominant cultural norms often impede that process.